Get started:

 Can a Scrapped Car Be Put Back on the Road?

 No, after a vehicle has been formally scrapped, it cannot be legally operated, insured, or taxed.
-It has been permanently erased from the DVLA database, making it impossible to register again.
+It has been permanently removed from the DVLA database, making it impossible to register again.

 What Happens If I Unknowingly Buy a Scrapped Car?

-If you unintentionally buy a scrapped car, you will be unable to insure or register it, preventing you from legally driving it.
+If you accidentally buy a scrapped car, you won’t be able to insure or register it, making it illegal to drive.
 If you were deceived, contact the seller right away and report the issue to Trading Standards.

 How Can I Verify a Car’s Scrappage History?